 The Apple AirPods Max's build quality is great.
 Compared to other premium headphones like the Bose QuietComfort 35 II/QC35 II Wireless 2018 or the Sony WH-1000XM4 which are both made from hard plastic, the Apple are made with premium materials and have an aluminum exterior with a metal and silicone headband.
 However, these materials also have different pros and cons than traditional plastic builds.
 The mesh screen surrounding the headband feels very fragile as it can rip or become damaged, especially if you're using the headband as a handle when carrying the headphones around.
 That said, the ear cushions are held in place by magnets, so you can easily replace them if they get damaged.

 There have been reports from users about condensation forming on and inside the drivers after wearing them for a few hours.
 This can occur even if you're wearing them at your desk or if you live in a dry climate.
-Some reports suggest that this is due to the aluminum ear cup design.
-This material is a poor insulator and it traps heat from your ears, creating condensation.
+Some reports suggest that this is due to the metal ear cup design, which may trap heat from your ears, and create condensation.
 It should also be noted that they don't have an IP rating for dust or water resistance, as Apple hasn't had them IP-evaluated.

 The Apple AirPods Max have alright stability.
 While the cups form a good clamp on your ears, the headband can move around a bit if worn during moderate physical exercise.